Alliance Members in Conversation

 SEL-f Worth as an Inspiration for Student Empowerment

-This plática will be shaped around social emotional learning (SEL) and self worth, as we’re guided by the following reflective questions:
+This plática was shaped around social emotional learning (SEL) and self worth, guided by the following reflective questions:

 How important is developing one's self-esteem and sense of self-worth?